sandialabs/StrideSearch/cpp/doc/README.md

-The user must specify a sector radius (in km) to define the search sectors.  @n Only one storm may be detected per radius so this input is a tunable parameter of the algorithm.  @n Depending on the application, larger or smaller radii may be desired.  @n Any 2 storms that are separated by a great-circle distance less than the sector radius will be considered duplicates and one of them will be removed.
+The user must specify a sector radius (in km) to define the search sectors.  @n Only one storm may be detected per radius so this input is a tunable parameter of the algorithm.  @n Depending on the application, larger or smaller radii may be desired.  @n Any 2 storms that are separated by a great-circle distance less than the sector radius will be considered duplicates and one of them will be skipped.

 The spatial search algorithm:
 * Covers the requested search area (specified by a maximum and minimum latitude) with overlapping circular search sectors, defined by the user-specified great-circle distance in km.
 * Reads the NetCDF input file for relevant storm data (i.e., windspeed, sea level pressure, vorticity) in each storm sector.
-* Stores information about any sector (and its relevant data) in a linked-list data structure if that sector's data exceeds some user-defined storm threshold.
+* Stores information about any sector (and its relevant data) in a local data structure for thread-parallelism.
-* After all sectors have been searched, it compares the found storms from the linked-list to remove duplicates.
-* Outputs the linked-list to various formats.
+* Outputs the set of found storms to a data file for later input to the track-building algorithm.

 The main classes responsible for accomplishing the spatial search are StrideSearch::Sector, StrideSearch::Event, and StrideSearch::IDCriterion (and its subclasses).
 Many collective operations are encapsulated by the related classes StrideSearch::SectorList and StrideSearch::EventList.